alexsteb/GuitarPro-to-Midi/README.md

 # GuitarPro-to-Midi

-Simply import the unitypackage into your Unity program and run the only scene "call_gp_decoder".
-Click on the button to open any GuitarPro file.
+Build the program by running `./build` and then simply run `mono Convert.exe <gp-file-name>` (mono is a tool used for running C# code in the terminal).
 A file "output.mid" will be created in the home folder of your Unity project.

 (The cs-files in this repo are just for quick access and needn't be downloaded.)